PythonCharmers/python-future/docs/imports.rst

        >>> s
        'ABCD'  # on both Py2 and Py3

    although this incurs a performance penalty (a function call and, on Py3, a ``decode`` method call.)

-   This is somewhat awkward because various Python library APIs (standard and non-standard) require a native string to be passed on both Py2 and Py3.
-(See :ref:`stdlib-incompatibilities`_ for some examples.
+   This is a little awkward because various Python library APIs (standard and non-standard) require a native string to be passed on both Py2 and Py3.
+(See :ref:`stdlib-incompatibilities` for some examples.
 WSGI dictionaries are another.)

 3. If a codebase already explicitly marks up all text with ``u''`` prefixes,